Towards Consistent Document-level Entity Linking: Joint Models for Entity Linking and Coreference Resolution: Architecture

-where $\boldsymbol{\varphi}_{i,j}$ is an \revklim{embedding} encoding the distance\footnote{Measured in number of spans after pruning.} between spans $s_i$ and $s_j$.
-Similarly, for a particular candidate \emph{entity} $e_{i,j}$, the score $\Phi_{\mathrm{cl}}$ is:
+where $\boldsymbol{\varphi}_{i,j}$ is an embedding encoding the distance\footnote{Measured in number of spans, after pruning.} between spans $s_i$ and $s_j$.
+Similarly, for a particular candidate \emph{entity} $e_{j}$, the score $\Phi_{\mathrm{cl}}$ is:

 An example graph of mentions and entities with edges for which aforementioned scores $\Phi_{\mathrm{cl}}$ would be calculated is sketched in \figref{fig:architectures}(a).
-While simple, this approach fails to correctly solve EL when the correct entity is only present in the candidate lists of mention spans occurring later in the text (since previous mentions have no access to it).
+While simple, this approach fails to correctly solve EL when the correct entity is only present in the candidate lists of mention spans occurring later in the text (since earlier mentions have no access to it).

-To solve EL in the general case\revklimb{, even} when the first mention does not have the correct entity, we propose bidirectional connections between mentions, thus leading to a maximum spanning tree problem in our {\mtt} approach.
+To solve EL in the general case, even when the first mention does not have the correct entity, we propose bidirectional connections between mentions, thus leading to a maximum spanning tree problem in our {\mtt} approach.
 Here we define a score for a (sub)tree $t$, noted as $\Phi_\mathrm{tr}(t)$:

-where $n_i$ and $n_j$ are two connected nodes in $t$.
-For a ground truth cluster $c \in C$ (with $C$ being the set of all such clusters), with its set\footnote{For a single cluster annotation, indeed is possible that multiple correct trees can be drawn.} of correct subtree representations $\mathcal{T}_c$, we model the cluster's likelihood with its subtree scores.
+where $u_i$ and $u_j$ are two connected nodes (\ie \emph{root}, candidate entities or spans) in $t$.
+For a ground truth cluster $c \in C$ (with $C$ being the set of all such clusters), with its set\footnote{For a single cluster annotation, indeed it is possible that multiple correct trees can be drawn.} of correct subtree representations $\mathcal{T}_c$, we model the cluster's likelihood with its subtree scores.
 We minimize the negative log-likelihood $\mathcal{L}$ of all clusters: